zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/advanced-customization.md

 The **CodingSeb.ExpressionEvaluator** allows you some deeper customizations of the parsing process.

- - You can do customization which is mostly available by inheritance.
+ - You can do customization, which is mostly available by inheritance.
  - Most of the class is now in protected visibility in place of private and the majority of init and parsing methods are now virtual.

 Let's consider we want to use `and` and `or` operator instead of `&&` and `||` and to do so we need to add a new class and inherit it from the `ExpressionEvaluator`.